hypermine-bc/labs/content/posts/need-of-blockchain-ssi.md

 > How does Bob gets Alice’s public key?

-The Alice MUST not send her public key along with the same request otherwise those (hacker) who is listening to the channel can replace his public key and signature which Bob will be able to verify.
-Which means there has to a separate channel/medium to communicate the public key
+Alice MUST not send her public key along with the same request otherwise the one (hacker) who is listening to the channel can replace his public key and signature which Bob will be able to verify.
+Which means there has to be a separate channel/medium to communicate the public key.

 #### Model 2 - Digital Signature + Centralised Database